Reviews

 Company Marketing Practices

-Shaklee’s marketing practices have evolved throughout the life of the company.
-Today, as with most MLMs, the company relies heavily on the Internet and social media to market its products.
-They even have a trademarked practice called Social Marketing.
-This process involves sharing Shaklee’s products and opportunity with people you meet, sponsoring them into the company as a preferred customer or distributor, and growing your business by teaching others how to duplicate the process.
+Shaklee’s marketing approach has transformed significantly over the company’s lifetime.
+Today, like most MLMs, the organization heavily leverages Internet and social media platforms for product promotion.
+They’ve even developed a trademarked methodology called Social Marketing.
+This strategy involves sharing Shaklee products and opportunities with personal contacts, converting them into preferred customers or distributors, then building your business by teaching others to replicate this process.

 Making Money With Shaklee